25分鐘閱讀更新於 2026年6月

 Use Japanese booking platforms.
 Sites like Jalan.net and Ikyu.com often have availability and rates that do not appear on international platforms.
 Google Translate handles these sites reasonably well, and many accept international credit cards.

 Consider lesser-known alternatives.
-If Ginzan is sold out, try Nyuto Onsen in Akita — equally atmospheric and less famous internationally.
+If the Ginzan area guide is sold out, try Nyuto Onsen in Akita — equally atmospheric and less famous internationally.
 If Kusatsu is packed, look at Takaragawa Onsen in nearby Minakami — a sprawling riverside rotenburo that is magnificent in snow.

 Tip